microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 The matrix `Store` methods store the matrix data to a target `RWByteAddressBuffer` or `groupshared` array.
 When storing to `RWByteAddressBuffer` objects the data is stored in the component type of the matrix object.
-When storing to `groupshared` memory, the matrix component data is converted to the target arithmetic or packed data type if the data types do not match.
+When storing to `groupshared` memory, the array may be of any arithmetic or packed data type.
+The type of the array must match the type of the matrix being stored into the array, or the array must be of integer or packed integer type which may be used to represent matrix data at rest in any format.
+No conversion is applied to the data.

 For the `Store` operations on `RWByteAddressBuffers`:
   - the `Stride` argument is the row or column stride in bytes, and must be a